fhorrobin/PProgress/README.md

-# PProgress: A progress bar for parallel for loops with MP
+# PProgress: A progress bar for parallel for loops with MPI
+### By Fergus Horrobin - fergus.horrobin@mail.utoronto.ca

-## FEATURES
+## Features

 Provides an all purpose Python based progress bar utility that can be run in loops either running in serial or parallel with MPI or other utilities.